P7S1/FBU-Final-Project/README.md

 - [x] Progress HUD
 - [x] Buttons to assist with left/right swipe
 - [x] Checkout button with total order's price
+- [ ] Shows "They're no more items left" in a null state

 ### 2. Screen Archetypes